-- Helps firms attract and retain the best available human talent
+- It helps firms attract and retain the best available human talent.

-- Aids marketing efforts
+- It improves marketing efforts.

-- Promotes creativity and innovation
+- It promotes creativity and innovation.

-- Improves problem solving
+- It results in better problem solving.

-- Enhances organizational flexibility because it makes an organization challenge old assumptions and become more adaptable
+- It enhances organizational flexibility because it makes an organization challenge old assumptions and become more adaptable.

-Five problems that are particularly notable with diversity at work are:
+Five problems that are particularly notable with diversity at work are as follows: